WikiBox/snapshot.sh/README.md

 The script creates a full snapshot backup copy by hardlinking unmodified files from the previous snapshot and copying over only modified files, if any.
 This means that the script is usually very fast.
 A snapshot with several TB of data and many thousands of files and folders can be updated in about a minute or so, if no files need to be copied.

+The script, as it is here, uses rsync in local mode.
+It might be used between two filesystems on the same server or on two servers via a NFS mount.
+But it should also be very easy to modify the script to run on the backup server and create snapshots of a remote server over ssh.

 This is of course inspired by "Easy Automated Snapshots, Mike Rubel".

 See: http://www.mikerubel.org/computers/rsync_snapshots/